 What are the Eligibility Requirements?

-Do I need any pipe trades experience?
+Do I need any pipe trades experience to join the UA VIP?

 What are the benefits of joining a union?

 Becoming a member of the United Association creates the opportunity for a future with high pay, great medical insurance and one of the best pension plans in the nation.
 Furthermore, UA members get a top quality education, with opportunities to learn the latest technologies even after apprenticeship.
-They are always able to expand and improve their skillset, making them more desirable to employers across the nation.
+They are always able to expand and improve their skillset, making them more marketable to employers across the nation.

 What is an apprenticeship?